seasketch/geoprocessing/website/docs/concepts/AdvancedConcepts.md

 }
 ```

 ## Geographies

-A `Geography` represents one or more geographic boundaries for the project, and is primarily used to define project planning boundaries and clip sketches and datasources against them.
+A `Geography` represents one or more geographic boundaries for the project, and is primarily used to define project planning boundaries and clip sketches and datasources against them during analysis, especially when calculating percentage of total area/value of a class of data, that is within a sketch/sketch collection.

 Geographies are contained in `project/geographies.json`.
-You are not required to use them.
-Simple alternatives include pre-clipping your datasources to your planning boundary.
+You are not required to use the concept of Geographies, but support is built-in.
+A simple alternative for being able to calculate percent area/value is to pre-clip your datasources to your planning boundary, and manually pre-calculate the total area (the denominator).
+Then in your geoprocessing function you just need to calculate the area/value within your sketch/collection (numerator) and you can calculate your percentage.

 The default Geography for a new blank project is the entire world.
 The default Geography for a new Ocean EEZ project is the EEZ boundary you chose at creation time.